zedithx/zedithx/README.md

 - 🔭 I’m currently working on **Tangled, a socialising app that aims to replicate the natural process of forming friendships, creating more authentic bonds**

-- 🌱 I’m currently learning Devops, SRE related items such as Kubernetes and more AWS Cloud Technologies
+- 🌱 I’m currently learning SRE related items and System Design in greater depth, as well as how to make my startup progress

 - 📫 How to reach me **aersijun@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/yang-si-jun-5360b7231](https://www.linkedin.com/in/yang-si-jun-5360b7231)

 - ⚡ Fun fact: **I love growth.
 I make a commitment to be improving myself in something different in every period of my life, outside of coding.
-For this period, I am pushing content creation on Tiktok @zedithx and also developing my socialising app**
+For this period, I am reading DDIA**

 <h3 align="left">Connect with me:</h3>
 <p align="left">